hamedkhakzad/SURFACE-Bind/design_optimisation/src/README.md

-## Source scripts for Running design optimisation using ProteinMPNN and AlphaFold2 on a computing cluster
+## Source scripts for running design optimisation using ProteinMPNN and AlphaFold2 on a computing cluster

   - find_hotspots.py: \
     This script parses a PDB file and determine the binder interface residues within a set distance cutoff from the               target (Default is set to 3.5Å).
 This script is necessary for running scaffold optimisation using ProteinMPNN.